-It's officially soup season and I'm so here for it!
-Today we're whipping up a delicious detox soup recipe that is packed with flavor, but also protein and fiber.
-This hearty soup is going to quickly become your new favorite – especially if you love spice!
+It's officially soup season, and I'm so here for it!
+Today, we're whipping up another delicious detox soup recipe that is packed with flavor and plant-based protein.
+This hearty Moroccan lentil soup is going to quickly become your new favorite, especially if you love the flavors in recipes like my Moroccan quinoa salad and Moroccan chickpea stew.
+This time, we're making a comforting, flavorful soup full of chopped veggies, starchy potatoes, two types of lentils, and plenty of healing spices.

 Watch How to Make Moroccan Lentil Soup